Professor-Carbonell-s-CE-Lab/Casa-0019-Data-Visualisation/README.md

 # Professor-Carbonells-Lab
 BimOps Co2 &amp; Temperature Monitoring
-# 💫 About Me:
+# 💫 About Us:
-We are currently working on a Digital Twin and AR project, focusing on CO@ and Temperature readings from One Pool Streets Building management Data.
+We are currently working on a Digital Twin and AR project, focusing on CO2 and Temperature readings from One Pool Streets Building management Data.

 # 💻 Tech Stack: